Injong of Goryeo

-Injong of Goryeo (29 October 1109 – 10 April 1146) (r.
-1122–1146) was the 17th monarch of the Korean Goryeo dynasty.
-He was the eldest son of King Yejong and Queen Sundeok, the daughter of Yi Ja-gyeom.
-His reign saw two major internal crises that nearly ended the House of Wang, the collapse of the Northern Song dynasty, and the establishment of the Jin dynasty as the dominant power in the East Asia.
+Injong (29 October 1109 – 10 April 1146), personal name Wang Hae, was the 17th monarch of the Korean Goryeo dynasty.
+He was the eldest son of King Yejong and Queen Sundeok, the daughter of Yi Cha-gyŏm.
+His reign saw two major internal crises that nearly ended the Goryeo dynasty, the collapse of the Northern Song dynasty, and the establishment of the Jin dynasty as the dominant power in East Asia.